Act II Playhouse Presents Comedy, ‘Grace and Glorie’

 Update on Long-time Hedgerow Actress Susan Wefel

 There are no new updates on Susan Wefel’s possible eviction from Hedgerow House.
-Susan will be on stage in “The Homecoming” at Colonial Playhouse in December 2024.
+Susan was recently seen on stage in “The Homecoming” at Colonial Playhouse in December 2024.

 In the fall, an article was published in the Philadelphia area about the situation with Susan Wefel and Hedgerow Theatre.
 It’s available at this link: